wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

 ##### 11 Taking firearms, explosives, etc, on to aircraft or into sterile area or security enhanced area

-*   (1) Everyone commits a crime, and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, or without the permission of the owner or operator of the aircraft or of a person duly authorised by either of them to give such permission, takes or attempts to take on board any aircraft---
+*   (1) Everyone commits a crime, and is liable on conviction to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, or without the permission of the owner or operator of the aircraft or of a person duly authorised by either of them to give such permission, takes or attempts to take on board any aircraft---

     *   (a) any firearm; or